-- teachers through key aspects, including accessing their accounts, managing their classrooms, preparing their students for assessment sessions, and administering the official assessment sessions.
+- for teachers: accessing and navigating accounts, managing classrooms, preparing students for the assessment and administering the assessment sessions

-- school administrators through key aspects, including accessing and navigating their accounts; managing student lists at their school as well as upcoming assessment sessions and teacher accounts; and being a primary point of contact for teachers.
+- for school administrators: accessing and navigating accounts, managing student lists and teacher accounts, overseeing assessment sessions and functioning as a primary point of contact for teachers

-- school boards’ IT team and representatives through key aspects, including navigating the general technical readiness process and preparing for the accessibility and accommodations options, bandwidth and connectivity requirements, security and domain allowed-list protocols as well as the configuration of devices.
+- for school board representatives and IT teams: navigating the general technical readiness process, preparing for the accessibility and accommodations options, understanding bandwidth and connectivity requirements, managing security and domain allowed-list protocols and configuring devices

-In 2021, EQAO will be field testing an online Ontario Secondary School Literacy Test (OSSLT).
-Students have the opportunity to become familiar with the online test and its platform through EQAO’s online practice test.
-The online practice test comprises two sessions, which include content from previous tests.
-The practice test is equivalent to the two sessions students will be completing during the live test.
+Students can become familiar with the online test and its platform through EQAO’s online practice test.
+The online practice test comprises two sessions that are equivalent to the two sessions students will be completing during the live test.
 In addition, the practice test includes an introductory session that allows students to become familiar with the new online platform’s tools and functions.

 The Framework provides a detailed description of EQAO’s OSSLT (including how the test is grounded in the Ontario Curriculum’s expectations for literacy skills for all subjects up to the end of Grade 9) as well as sample student reports.